fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/KUKA.rst

 Features required from hardware
 -------------------------------
-* Applicable to which robots of the vendor?
+* Applicable to KR C2 / KR C3
 * Are there requirements that other vendors' robots might not meet?